 - The selection of practical and techniques courses on offer in any year is dependent on the availability of the necessary resources.
-Limits will be placed on numbers in particular practical and techniques courses.
+Limits will be placed on numbers, in particular for practical and techniques courses.
 A significant proportion of the programme is examined by continuous assessment and/or projects. - Not all the courses listed above may be available in any one academic year.
 Courses additional to the list above may also be offered.
-The list of courses on offer in any academic year will be available in September. - Students should note that where a choice of courses is offered, the choice made may influence the range of courses available in the final year.
-Students will be required to make binding course choices early in the first semester.
+The list of courses on offer in any academic year will be available in September. - Students should note that where a choice of courses is offered, the choice made may influence the range of courses available in the Final Year.
+Students will be required to make binding course choices early in the First Semester.

-Final Year (GEOG 3700)
+Final Year (GEOG 3000)

-The programme of courses offered by the Geography department is dynamic and is constantly revised.
+The programme of courses offered by the Geography Department is dynamic and constantly revised.
 The lists of courses on offer may change from year to year and the programme for any academic year is finalised in September.
-What follows is based on the current year's syllabus and gives a good indication of the likely syllabus for the coming year but it may be changed as circumstances require.
-The department aims to offer the maximum amount of choice in courses to final year students within the context of a balanced overall geographical content.
+What follows is based on the current year's syllabus and gives a good indication of the likely syllabus for the coming year, but it may be changed as circumstances require.
+The Department aims to offer the maximum amount of choice in courses to Final Year students within the context of a balanced overall geographical content.
 However, the limitations of the timetable may require that some courses run at the same time.

-Final Year students must complete 12 units of coursework during the academic year.
-They choose 5 from the following group of two-unit courses.
+Final Year students must complete twelve units of coursework during the academic year.
+They choose five from the following group of two-unit courses.

-GEOG 3011 Historical Geography of Ireland in the Nineteenth Century
+Historical Geography of Ireland in the Nineteenth Century